Hadith 10 — Purity of Provisions and Acceptance of Deeds

 [Hadith,Ahmad,"Allah's curse is upon the one who gives a bribe, the one who takes it, and the mediator between them."]

-Between the clearly halal and clearly haram lies a gray area—the doubtful matters (shubuhat).
+Between clear halal and clear haram lies a gray area—the doubtful matters.
 The Prophet ﷺ said:

 [Hadith,Bukhari 52,"The halal is clear and the haram is clear, and between them are doubtful matters that many people do not know about.
 Whoever avoids the doubtful matters will protect his religion and his honor."]